laraadeboye/AWS_projects/wordpress-hosted-on-ec2/README.md

 ## Step 2.
 Install prerequisites.

+1. Install Apache server on the Ubuntu machine
+We should have ssh-ed into the machine.
+We will install the Apache web server and SQL on our Ubuntu machine.

+First update the VM:
+#
+    sudo apt update -y

+Install Apache server on Ubuntu:
+#
+    sudo apt install apache2

+Word press is based on php and mysql runtime connectorInstall php runtime and php mysql connector:
+#
+    sudo apt install php libapache2-mod-php php-mysql

+Install MYSQL server
+#
+    sudo apt install mysql-server

 ##  Step 3.
 Configure MYSQL server and create a new database for wordpress
 ##   Step 4.
 Install and Configure wordPress.
 ## Step 5.
 Install SSL on the Website.